Temporo-Mandibular Joint (TMJ)

 ANATOMY OF THE TMJ

 The TMJ is held together by several muscles and ligaments.
-These muscles surrounding the joint remarkably work together to produce movements like opening of the mouth and churning food.
-The TMJ is a strong a joint as it needs to bear a lot of force while biting.
-This strengthening support is delivered by the strong ligaments around the temporomandibular joint.
+These muscles surrounding the joint remarkably work together to produce movements like mouth opening and churning food.
+The TMJ is a strong joint as it needs to bear a lot of force while biting.
+The strong ligaments around the temporomandibular joint deliver this strengthening support.

-When the temporomandibular joint is not working properly, it can cause a wide range of symptoms, including pain, clicking, or popping noises when you move your jaw and open your mouth.
+When the temporomandibular joint is not working properly, it can cause a wide range of symptoms, including pain, and clicking or popping noises when you move your jaw and open your mouth.
 These problems are collectively known as disorders of the temporomandibular joint.
 Although TMJ disorders are fairly common, affecting an estimated 5-12% of adults in the United States, they can be difficult to diagnose and treat.
-With proper diagnosis and treatment, most people with TMJ disorders can find relief from their symptoms, and the H2 Health family is there to find the right solution for you.
+With proper diagnosis and treatment, most people with TMJ disorders can find relief from their symptoms, through TMJ physical therapy.

-Our clinics are equipped with advanced facilities and deliver services and therapies that can help resolve your TMJ disorder.
+Our clinic is equipped with advanced facilities and delivers services and therapies that can help resolve your TMJ disorder.
 Some of the TMJ disorders that we treat include: